My Cart (0 pieces)

 What is the difference between JPEG and PNG files?

-JPEG and PNG are two different image file formats.
+JPEG and PNG are two different image file type formats.

 File Sizes.